BillWilsonYnk/Cylinder/README.md

 6. **Test File Operations**: Document access can lead to significant bounties
 7. **Use Verbose Mode**: Detailed output helps understand the testing process
 8. **Save Results**: Always save results for later analysis and reporting
+9. **Use Ultra-Sophisticated Techniques**: For advanced targets, use `--all-ultra-sophisticated`
+10. **Test GraphQL Endpoints**: GraphQL introspection can reveal sensitive schema information
+11. **Check for Prototype Pollution**: JavaScript applications may be vulnerable to prototype pollution
+12. **Test SSRF Vulnerabilities**: Internal service access can lead to high-value findings
+13. **Look for Injection Vulnerabilities**: NoSQL, LDAP, and template injection can bypass authentication
+14. **Test Combined Attack Vectors**: Multi-vector attacks can bypass multiple security controls

 ## Legal and Ethical Use